 llama-cpp-python: A Python Binding for llama.cpp

-llama-cpp-python is a Python binding for the llama.cpp library, which allows you to run various LLM models.
+library, which allows you to run various LLM models.
 The models can be found on Hugging Face.

 Key Notes:

-• Converting GGML models to GGUF involves a command like this:
+use GGUF model files (as opposed to GGML). - Converting GGML models to GGUF involves a command like this:

 python ./convert-llama-ggmlv3-to-gguf.py --eps 1e-5 --input models/openorca-platypus2-13b.ggmlv3.q4_0.bin --output models/openorca-platypus2-13b.gguf.q4_0.bin